steinea/obsidian-vault/_templates/dataview_publish.md

   ],
   [
 	"playingnow",
-	'TABLE WITHOUT ID file.link AS "Now Playing", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies FROM "constellation/games" WHERE progress = "now" SORT duration DESC', ],
+	'TABLE WITHOUT ID file.link AS "Now Playing", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, percent AS % FROM "constellation/games" WHERE progress = "now" SORT duration DESC', ],
   [
 	"playingnext",